 How do you waterproof hiking boots?

 As much as most hiking boots are made with durable water repellent (DWR) the agent wears out over time.
-You have to replace it occasionally to make the boots effective.
+You have to replace them occasionally to make the boots effective.
 First, you need to clean them up.
 This is because dirt prevents the waterproofing treatment from being absorbed into the boot.
 Moreover, the treatment holds best on a dumb or wet surface.

 Normally, Boots are made from fabric, suede, leather among other materials.
 Ensure that the treatment is right for your boots.
 Of course, the insoles and laces ought to be removed.
 Thereafter, apply the waterproofing treatment on the boots’ surface.